-THE 050(I) INDEPENDENT STUDY Credit hours to be arranged

-THE 070 INTERNSHIP Credit hours to be arranged

-Practical experience in any area of theatre.
-See Internship Program, Section II

-THE 259,359,459 FACULTY-STUDENT COLLABORATION Credit hours to be arranged

-THE 100F INTRODUCTION TO THEATRE

-Required of all theatre majors and minors

-An introduction to the major ideas, influences and practices which shape theatre today.
+THE 050(I) See Independen INDEPENDENT STUDY t Study Program, Section II.
+Credit hours to be arranged THE 070 INTERNSHIP Credit hours to be arranged Practical experie nce in any area of theatre.
+See Internship Prog ram, Section II • 9 FACULTY-STUDENT COLLABORATION Credit hours to be arranged See FSC Progra m, Section II. - THE 100F INTRODUCTION TO THEATRE Three credit hours Required of all th neatre majors and minors An introduction to the major ideas, influences and practices which shape theatre today.
 The emphasis of the course is to develop the student's critical ability to evaluate and appreciate theatre performance.

-THE 151F ACTING FOR NON-MAJORS

-Required of all theatre minors

-A basic course designed to introduce non-majors to the principles of acting.
+THE 151F ACTING FOR NON-MAJORS Two credit hours Required of all th neatre minors A basic course designed to introduce non-majors to the principles of acting.
 Emphasis is placed on body control, interpretation, improvisation and scene work.

-THE 154F CREATIVE DRAMATICS

-A course designed to familiarize the elementary/secondary school teacher with the use of creative dramatics in the classroom.
+THE 154F CREATIVE DRAMATICS Two credit hours A course designed to familiarize the elementary/secondary school teacher with the use of creative dramatics in the classroom.
 Theory as well as practical application of the arts and crafts of theatre will be considered.

-THE 161F ON-STAGE EXPERIENCE

-After being cast in a play, a student may register for credit for on-stage experience.
+THE 161F ON-STAGE EXPERIENCE One credit hours After being cast in a play, a student may register for credit for on-stage experience.
 Registration with instructor's permission only.
-Graded S/U

-THE 162F BACKSTAGE EXPERIENCE

-One to two credit hours

-Two hours required of theatre majors and minors.
+Graded S/U THE 162F BACKSTAGE EXPERIENCE One to two credit hours Two hours requi red of theatre majors and minors.
 A student may register for backstage work on plays being offered during the semester.
 Hours toward credit can include working in the scene or costume shop or crewing a show.
 Registration with instructor's permission only.

-THE 170 VOCAL TRAINING

-Required of all theatre majors

-A practical course designed to liberate and develop the natural speaking voice, with emphasis on breathing, sound production, resonance, range, power, articulation, sensitivity, and mind/body unity.
+THE 170 VOCAL TRAINING Two credit hours Required of all th neatre majors A practical course designed to liberate and develop the natural speaking voice, with emphasis on breathing, sound production, resonance, range, power, articulation, sensitivity, and mind/body unity.